Akash-m-SE/zapier/README.md

 - **Efficient Code Management:** Leveraged Turborepo for streamlined monorepo management, improving development efficiency and reducing build times.

+- **Dockerized Applications:** All applications are dockerized, with a comprehensive Docker Compose setup that starts all required services, facilitating a seamless development and deployment process.

 - **Dashboard:** Includes an informative dashboard for managing zaps.

 - **Workflow Configuration:** Utilizes React Flow for creating and configuring actions and triggers to build zaps.